@2021 Oxford Angel Fund | Privacy

 PAULA SKOKOWSKI [St. Edmund Hall 1980]

 Received her B.A. in Engineering Science from Oxford and went on to complete an M.S. in Robotics and Control at U.C.
 Berkeley.
 Paula has spent her career at the very forefront of technology, building companies from zero to late stage growth in Robotics, IoT, Mobile and Cybersecurity.
 Paula has been an early employee and marketing leader at five VC-backed startups, two of which IPO-ed and the remaining three achieving more than $500M valuations, one recently acquired for $1B.
 She began her career programming robots at Adept Technology, pioneered one of the first IoT Interoperability standards at Echelon, and at General Magic Paula led the voice team that developed OnStar.
-Most recently Paula has worked in cybersecurity as CMO/VP Marketing at Accellion, Shape Security, Yubico and most recently CMO at Incognia.
+Most recently Paula is CMO at Incognia, and formerly has led marketing at Yubico, Shape Security and Accellion.
 Paula has deep functional leadership experience in global go-to-market strategy, brand development, and marketing and sales enablement.

 The Oxford Angel Fund is a group of Oxford-educated angel investors with the common interest of investing in Oxford educated entrepreneurs.